 States traversed: New Mexico, Oklahoma, Arkansas, Missouri, and Tennessee

 US Route 412 is an east-west route from Columbia, Tennessee, west to northeastern New Mexico.
 It's an important east-west in northern Oklahoma, including Tulsa and the state's panhandle, and in northern Arkansas.
-It provides an important crossing of the Mississippi River, connecting the Missouri bootheel to northwestern Tennessee.
+It provides an important crossing of the Mississippi River, connecting the Missouri bootheel to northwestern Tennessee (Interstate 155 is also designated along this crossing).
 The western end in Springer, New Mexico, is at Interstate 25, and US Route 412 is concurrent with US Route 56 for all of its length in New Mexico.
-The eastern end at Interstate 65 sits just east of Columbia, Tennessee, halfway between Nashville and the Tennessee/Alabama border.
+Conversely, the eastern end at Interstate 65 sits just east of Columbia, Tennessee, halfway between Nashville and the Tennessee/Alabama border.
 US Route 412 is one of three US highways with anomalous numbers in the 400's, with no connection to the routes numbered 400 less than them.
 It spends all of its distance west of Guymon, Oklahoma, duplexed with US Route 56 or US Route 64, and it spends half of its distance in Arkansas duplexed with US Route 62, leading some to question why this was even signed in the first place.
 Still, it serves an important role as the main east-west highway reaching Tulsa, and from Interstate 35 east to Interstate 49 in Springdale, Arkansas, it's either a freeway or at least an expressway.